-Tests are another important software engineering practice that all data scientists should use.
-Testing code has a number of benefits:
+Tests are a valuable software engineering practice that all data scientists should use.

 A useful form of testing are in-line assert